Searching for a new way to spoil Spot? Beef tracheas are pretty nifty treats that some dogs go bananas over.

 - Owners were impressed that they were relatively clean

 - Dogs seemed to love the taste of these chews

 - The 6-inch size was perfect for a variety of four-footers

-- These tracheas may be a bit expensive compared to other trachea options, but many owners found that they were worth the extra cost
+- These tracheas are a bit expensive, but many owners found them worth the extra cost

 About: If you’re looking for a tasty treat for your best buddy that won’t break the bank, these trachea rings from Amazing Dog Treats are a great pick.
 With up to 50 pieces per pack, these single-ingredient treats are sure to keep Fido’s tail wagging.

 - Bulk options of 12, 25, or 50 trachea pieces per pack

 - Compact 2- to 4-inch pieces are perfect for pint-sized pups

 - These single-ingredient beef rings are made without preservatives

 - Made from free-range, grass-fed cattle in Turkey